 🖍 Antonyo Marest was born on the Spanish Mediterranean coast in 1987.
 Its warm waters and blue skies helped instill in him a big part of his optimism, an optimism that has only matured with the experiences he acquired along his travels around the world.
-In 2013, he established himself in Madrid, where he prompted a creativity that could be applied to any artistic field likely to be aesthetically revised.
+In 2013, he established himself in Madrid, where he prompted a creativity that could be applied to any artistic field.

 It is necessary to go back to the inter-war period of the last century to trace back the referential origins of Marest’s poetry.
 In the 20’s and 30’s, parallel to the development of historic vanguards, the trend of Art- Decó was widely influential.
 This style is characterized by the idea of constructive design, which is enlivened by color and textures.
 Marest assimilated a big deal of this geometrical thought, being able to circumvent thoroughness and coldness to get into the sensual and vibrant.